Skip to content

 • Use soap and water to wash off any dust that has come in contact with skin to avoid damage and concrete burns

-• If flushing eyes or using soap and water do not relieve some irritation then you should consider going to the hospital for further treatment.
+• If flushing eyes or using soap and water do not relieve irritation, then you should consider seeking medical care for further treatment

-• Always make your supervisor aware of any injury you may have.
+• Always make your supervisor aware of any injury you may hav incurred

 Find and schedule topics faster